databrickslabs/ucx/docs/assessment.md

 The assessment finding index is grouped by:
 - The 100 series findings are Databricks Runtime and compute configuration findings.
 - The 200 series findings are centered around data related observations.
+- The 300 series findings relate to potential issues arising from interactive usage on shared compute.

 [[back to top](#migration-assessment-report)]